Tractorou24/LaboCPP/Assignement 1/README.md

 - ***You must implement at least 4 public methods and 1 operator in your class :***

 ## - Insert
 - First, check if key exists.
-If it does, do nothing.
 - Lowercase the value and take the first character as hash value.
 - If the status of the corresponding slot is not `Occupied`, put it here.
 - Else, try the next slot until you find a free one.
 If all the table is full, throw `std::runtime_error`.